nebua/about-me/README.md

 - One-click installation of open-source software
 - Services backup and restoration
-- VPS server management and technical support for rapid development in multiple languages
+- VPS server management and technical support for rapid development

 ---